 My work currently divides into two main research programs.

 My main research program identifies theoretical and practical implications of the profound racial injustice within American policing and punishment.
-This work seeks to show not only that the US system of racialized mass incarceration is morally unacceptable, but also that some of the moral challenges associated with this system can only be addressed by moving away from punitive responses to the problem of criminal wrongdoing, toward more restorative approaches.
+This work seeks to better understand the various ways in which the US system of racialized mass incarceration is morally unacceptable, while demonstrating that penal philosophy itself needs to pay closer attention to the non-ideal dimensions of criminal justice.
+My work seeks to show that approaches to penal philosophy that are sensitive to the racial injustice (and other forms of injustice) endemic in American mass incarceration will lead to a very different understanding of policing and punishment than the standard idealized philosophical treatments of these topics.
 This program lies in the intersection of ethics, social and political philosophy, and the philosophy of law, and draws on resources provided from other areas of philosophy, history, social science, and activist work.

 Alongside this work, I also maintain a research program in underlying issues in metaethics and moral psychology.
 This project rejects the common belief-desire model of motivational psychology by arguing that some beliefs (such as moral judgments) can be desire-like in their (defeasible) ability to motivate action, and that some (perhaps all) desires share representational features of beliefs.

 Punishment and Democratic Rights: A Case Study in Non-Ideal Penal Theory.
 In M. Gardner & M. Weber (eds).
-The Ethics of Policing and Prisons.
-Palgrave Macmillan. (forthcoming) (draft)
+The Ethics of Policing and Imprisonment.
+Palgrave Macmillan.
+7-37.
+(2018) (available on request)

 Abstract: Criminal offenders in the United States frequently lose important political rights, at least temporarily.
 This paper examines penal disenfranchisement as a case study in the non-ideal nature of criminal justice and its relationship to political and social power.
 I begin by offering a general argument against penal disenfranchisement that begins with the common observation that citizens of color lose their political rights at disproportionately high rates.
 This is problematic because, by further diminishing the political power of marginalized groups, disenfranchisement threatens to reproduce patterns of domination and subordination, when they occur.
 While this conclusion is itself important, the main argument also brings into focus pervasive idealizations within the standard philosophical discourse on punishment, and shows why such idealizations are not benign.
 For the example of penal disenfranchisement illustrates how these idealizations can systematically obscure normatively significant aspects of our standard penal practices.